towolf/towolf.github.com/docs/PsychGLImageProcessing/CreateProceduralGabor.markdown

 in a very fast and efficient manner on modern graphics hardware.

-This works on GPU's with support for the OpenGL shading language and vertex\- and fragment shaders.
+This works on GPU's with support for the OpenGL shading language and vertex- and fragment shaders.
 See ProceduralGaborDemo and ProceduralGarboriumDemo for examples on how to use this function.
 ProceduralGaborDemo shows drawing of a single gabor and also allows to perform a speed benchmark and a correctness test to verify correct